The pixel

 Use online alternative parts marketplaces

+It can be exhausting trying to stay on top of a large vendor list, but that's what software is for.
 When a supplier falls through or you can't source a component, Amplio has an online alternative parts marketplace for sourcing spare parts from the world’s leading manufacturers and distributors.
-It makes finding and buying hard-to-get items easier than ever before by providing access to a global network of suppliers who can source high-quality surplus inventory.
+It makes finding and buying hard-to-get items easier than ever before by automatically matching the MPNs in your BOM against available inventory across hundreds of sources of supply, and then it recommends the best place to purchase.
+With our BOM tool, purchasing quality components at the lowest cost is a simple as a few clicks.

 The key to supply chain resilience